asefatesfay/aws-ecommerce-platform/dsa-roadmap/30-dynamic-programming/README.md

 - Brute force: Time `O(2^n)`, Space `O(n)`
 - DP (memo/tabulation): Time `O(n)`, Space `O(n)` (or `O(1)` optimized)

+**Quick Quiz:**
+1. What are the two choices at house `i`?
+2. Why does robbing house `i` force you to use the best answer from `i - 2`?
+3. What should the answer be for a one-house input?

 ---

 ### Example 4: Longest Increasing Subsequence (LIS)